Chairman: Nigel Thomas

 Main Areas of Practice:

-Watson Farley & Williams is a specialist law firm providing expertise in the sectors it knows best: principally energy and infrastructure, maritime, natural resources, real estate and transport (aviation and rail).
-In these areas, the firm provides intergrated expertise and commercially focused advice across a broad range of corporate, finance, dispute resolution, tax, as well as employment and regulatory matters.
+Watson Farley & Williams is a specialist law firm providing expertise in the sectors it knows best: principally energy and infrastructure, maritime, natural resources, real estate and aviation.
+In these areas, the firm provides intergrated expertise and commercially focused advice across a broad range of corporate, finance, dispute resolution, tax, as well as employment and regulatory matters

-Watson Farley & Williams’ aviation practice acts for banks, export credit agencies, arrangers, investors, manufacturers, operators, airlines and leasing companies on a wide variety of investments and transactions in aviation, rail and transport logistics.
-The multidisciplinary team provides comprehensive advice on finance and leasing, corporate and commercial matters, regulatory issues, tax and dispute resolution.
+Watson Farley & Williams’ aviation practice acts for banks, export credit agencies, arrangers, investors, manufacturers, operators, airlines and leasing companies on a wide variety of investments and transactions.
+The multi-disciplinary team provides comprehensive advice on finance and leasing, corporate and commercial matters, regulatory issues, tax and dispute resolution.

 Watson Farley & Williams is a heavyweight in the maritime legal sector.
 The firm has been serving clients in the maritime industry for more than 30 years and has long been recognised as its preeminent legal advisor, with the largest dedicated maritime legal practice of any law firm in the world.
 The team operates across the 14 office WFW international network, which includes offices in the world’s major ship finance centres.
 The team offers integrated advice on all aspects of domestic and international transactions, including newbuilding and second-hand acquisitions, domestic and cross-border finance, structured financing, sale and leasebacks, credit enhancement structures, offshore matters, commercial contracts, sale and purchase, workouts, restructuring and insolvency.
 As the industry has looked for other sources of capital in challenging market conditions, the firm has used its considerable depth of experience to act on a growing number of financings backed by export credit agencies and private equity and also advises port and terminal developers, investors, operators and managers.